Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Mathematical framework for the thermoelastic loss

 where $k$ represents the thermal conductivity.

-As previously proposed by Fejer et al.~\cite{Fejer2004ThermoelasticDetectors}, the final solution to the heat equation consists of two parts, a particular (p) solution of thermal field, $\theta_{p,j}(z)$, that is coupled to the strain and satisfies Equation~\ref{eq2}, and a specific (s) solution, $\theta_{s,j}(z)$, that meets the boundary conditions.
-It can be written as,
+As previously proposed by Fejer et al.~\cite{Fejer2004ThermoelasticDetectors}, the final solution to the heat equation consists of two parts, a particular ($p$) solution of thermal field, $\theta_{p,j}(z)$, that is coupled to the strain and satisfies Eq.~\ref{eq2}, and a specific ($s$) solution, $\theta_{s,j}(z)$, that meets the boundary conditions.
+It can be written as

-We solve for the thermal fields consistent with the boundary conditions (Equation~\ref{eq3}); the calculation is shown in Appendix~\ref{appendix-thermalfields}.
+We solve for the thermal fields consistent with the boundary conditions (Eq.~\ref{eq3}); the calculation is shown in~\ref{sec:appendix-thermalfields}.
 The thermal fields in the film and the substrate along the $z$ direction are

 where $q = \gamma_{s}(h-l)$, $\Delta\beta = \beta_f-\beta_s$, $\gamma_j=(1+i)\sqrt{\pi f C_{j}/k_{j}}$ and $R=(k_{f}\gamma_{f})/(k_{s}\gamma_{s})=\sqrt{(k_{f}C_{f})/(k_{s}C_{s})}$.